choria-io/asyncjobs/overview/golang-overview/index.md

 }
 ```

-Now we can create a new email task and enqueue it:
+A new email task can then be created and enqueued:

 ```go
 client, err := asyncjobs.NewClient(